Living Eyes (Bee Gees album): Compact Disc release

 Living Eyes was chosen to be the first ever album to be manufactured on CD for demonstration purposes, as seen on the BBC TV program Tomorrow's World in 1981, and was featured on the inaugural issue of the Compact Disc trade magazine.
 It was the first Bee Gees album to be released on CD, in early 1983 when compact discs were first commercially available, though few were manufactured.

+Critical reception

+Within a 3/5 stars review, Philadelphia Inquirer noted, "Gone is the disco beat and most of the falsetto vocals, but the Bee Gees continue to demonstrate a sharp ear for mainstream pop...
+This time around, they are not setting any trends, but included are several very pleasant songs - ballads and mid tempo numbers."

+Joe Viglione of Allmusic, in a 3/5 stars review, wrote "In terms of hit singles and precise musical vision, it would have been difficult for anyone to have to follow-up the brilliant Spirits Having Flown album, but these industry veterans created a real gem in Living Eyes which seems to have gotten lost in the maze that is their deep catalog."

 Track listing

 All songs written by Barry, Robin and Maurice Gibb except where noted.